leo-le-07/onboarding-codenote-client/README.md

 ```
 You'll see an error related to empty test for `Home` component.

-The requirement is that we'll fix that error by adding unit test for that component.
+We'll fix that error by adding unit tests for that component.

 #### Optional requirement
 Running this command to generate Jest coverage report
 ```
 $ npm run test --coverage
 ```
 Open coverage report file at `coverage/lcov-report/index.html` from root folder.
-You'll see that most of components in our project are not coveraged.
+You'll see that most of components in our project are not covered.

-The optional requirement is that we should add more unit tests to the rest components in order to increase test coverage points.
+You could add more unit tests to the rest components optionally in order to increase test coverage points.

 #### Submit Pull Request
 When finishing, please create a pull request to branch `task-4/writing-tests`